jmsclrk/CV/README.md

 Led a project to determine the full legal requirements that were necessary to comply with strict French Employment Laws when sending a large number of employees, freelancers and subcontractors to France for the 2018 Ryder Cup.
 Had to quickly become well versed in the full legal requirements, working closely with Sky’s Legal and Tax departments to develop an efficient process that would fully cover everyone attending the event and be easily repeated for future Sky events in France.

 **Positive** <br>
 I bring a positive energy and outlook to teams that I work with.
 In high-stress situations I maintain clarity, helping to pick the team up and drive towards effective and timely solutions.
-I have resolved conflicts between team members and encouraged others who have lost confidence.
+I have helped resolve conflicts between team members and encouraged others who have lost confidence.

 **Adaptable** <br>
 Managing diverse production crews ranging from 20 to 250 people in Europe and the United States meant that I had to be flexible in my approach to different members of the team.
 I also needed to have an in-depth knowledge of everyone’s roles and all resources available ready to step into a number of different positions in order to counter unexpected problems.